adaltas/node-nikita/docs/content/usages/logging_debugging.md

 ## Deep dive into logging

-Nikita provide a flexible architecture to intercept information.
+Nikita provides a flexible architecture to intercept the information.
 Users can write logs to custom destinations in any format.
 To write your own logging actions, once you register it, you can choose among the following options:

 - [Listen to events](#listening-to-events)
-  It is a flexible solution in which you listen to every [events](/current/usages/events/) emitted by Nikita.
+  It is a flexible solution in which you listen to every [event](/current/usages/events/) emitted by Nikita.
 However, it requires you to fully implemented what you wish to do with the data.
 - [Extending `nikita.log.stream`](#extending-nikitalogstream)
-  It is an action which simplify the integration of new logging appender by expecting a [Node.js writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) and a serializer object.
+  It is an action that simplifies the integration of a new logging appender by expecting a [Node.js writable stream](https://nodejs.org/api/stream.html#stream_writable_streams) and a serializer object.
 - [Extending `nikita.log.fs`](#extending-nikitalogfs)
   Built upon the `nikita.log.stream` action, it provides basic functionality to write information to the filesystem.
 You are only responsible for serializing the data.
 The `nikita.log.csv` and `nikita.log.md` actions are such examples.